R0rt1z2/amonet/README.md

 # amonet

-This is an exploit chain for Fire HD 6 / 7 (2014) (4th gen / ariel - aston / KFARWI - KFASWI).
+This is an exploit chain for Fire HD 8 (2015) (5th gen / thebes / KFTBWI).
 It contains a MediaTek preloader exploit and a LittleKernel bootloader exploit.

 ## License